Stormy Days…

 Keep all shower items within easy reach: toiletries accessible without bending or reaching.

-Baths are nice, but it can be more challenging to get up out of a tub, especially if you are already weak.
+Baths are nice, but recognize how hard it can be to get up out of a tub, especially if you are already weak.

 Sit on toilet to dry off or use a terry cloth robe.